KonerK/Sentiment-Analysis/README.md

 ## Conclusion & Future Work
 The best model appeared to be the Logistic Regression model, which achieved an accuracy of 87%, showing a clear improvement over the Naive Bayes model.
 To get a better idea of how well the model is doing, we need evaluate these results in terms of a baseline, such as human performance.

->  This source ([1]) explains that, when evaluating sentiment in a piece of text—specifically dealing with three sentiments (positive, negative, neutral)—human analysts tend to agree approximately 80-85% of the time.
+>  This source ([1]) states that, when evaluating sentiment in a piece of text—specifically dealing with three sentiments (positive, negative, neutral)—human analysts tend to agree approximately 80-85% of the time.

 The fact that these relatively simple models achieved an accuracy that meets or exceeds this baseline is noteworthy.
 It would be interesting to explore how more advanced models, such as BERT, could further improve this performance.